D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Various examples of ML and NN methods and libraries, trained and tested on [D.AT stock data](https://d.at/ref/github-python-examples).
+Various examples of ML and NN methods and libraries along with sample stock data for training and testing.
+Examples are meant to be simple, easy to understand and highlight the essential components of each method.

 ## Performance
+All models were trained and tested on the `example_data` from [D.AT](https://d.at/ref/github-python-examples) to rank which performed best.

 | Method                  | p-value  | winner |
 |-------------------------|----------|:------:|